Close Menu

 Employ crop rotation to interrupt grasshopper life cycles and reduce food sources in a given area.
 Maintain garden cleanliness by removing weeds and debris that serve as grasshopper habitats.
 Plant trap crops such as millet or sorghum in perimeter areas to divert grasshoppers away from main vegetable beds.
 Keep the soil moist, since dry conditions favor grasshopper population booms, so timely irrigation discourages their proliferation.
 Regularly inspect plants for early signs of grasshopper damage to address infestations before they escalate.

-Read Also- How to Make a Mister Out of Garden Hose: Easy DIY Guide
+Read Also- How to Make a Garden Compost Bin: Easy DIY Guide for Beginners

 Conclusion